 Minimum Inventory and Price Drop Rules

 Minimum Inventory refers to the number of items that must be restocked before you notify subscribers.
 When an item is in high demand, you might receive hundreds of subscription requests.
 Having one item restocked does not mean you should email everyone about it.
-Yes, sending 10000 notifications “New iPhone 14 finally arrived!” when only three items actually arrived would be weird.
-It is likely that many customers will be dissatisfied.
+Yes, sending 10,000 notifications saying “New iPhone 14 finally arrived!” when only three items actually arrived would be weird.
+It is likely that many customers would be dissatisfied.

 To alert people that the item is back in stock, you might have a threshold at which you consider the volume significant.

-A similar situation is with Price Drop Alerts.
+A similar situation exists with Price Drop Alerts.
 A notification such as “iPhone price dropped!
 One dollar off” would seem ridiculous.
 It would therefore be useful to configure a certain drop, percentage, or absolute value.
-Also, take into account that different price ranges may need different approaches. $1 off for the $5 product is actually a 20% drop.
-For the customer, a 20% drop for the new iPhone and for a $5 product have a different value.
+Also, take into account that different price ranges may need different approaches. $1 off for a $5 product is actually a 20% drop.
+For the customer, a 20% drop for the new iPhone and a 20% drop for a $5 product have different value.

 Notification intervals

 If you send separate e-mails per product, sending a bunch of e-mails in one go might be a bad idea.
-There are actually two sides of the problem:
+There are actually two sides to the problem:

 - It is not appreciated by your customers if you send tons of similar-looking e-mails and clog up their inboxes with notifications about different products.

 In order to avoid clogging up the user’s inbox, grouping the notifications together into fewer e-mails would be a great solution.
-It is especially important for price drop alerts when a user may have dozens of subscriptions that are not expired after the first notification.
-Alternatively, it is useful to have a configuration parameter that would determine how long to wait between batches of emails.
-With these setting, some alerts may come with some delay.
+It is especially important for price drop alerts when a user may have dozens of subscriptions that do not expire after the first notification.
+Alternatively, it is useful to have a configuration parameter that determines how long to wait between batches of emails.
+With this setting, some alerts may come with some delay.

 Service Suspend/Restore